sravani2604/blog/blog/content/blog/Part IV - Creating a Release with Azure DevOps Pipelines.md

 * Now that you have the artifact configured you need to configure the 'Stages' by clicking on the '1 job, 1 task' link.

 * In the 'Stage 1' config select the subscription (you may need to authorise this), then select the 'App service name' as the app service you created previously.
-* There is nothing that you need to coonfigure on the 'Run on agent' stage.
+* There is nothing that you need to configure on the 'Run on agent' stage.

 * Click on the 'Deploy Azure App Service' item and scroll down to the 'Package on folder' item.
 This should read "$(System.DefaultWorkingDirectory)/_Hugo Blog Demo-CI/drop".
 This is the build name with the artifact folder after it.